Reiner Lemoine Institut

 Mobility with Renewable Energy | As a contribution to the German Energy Transition in the transport sector, we examine how alternatives to gasoline and diesel engines – such as battery and fuel cell powered vehicles or synthetic fuel – can be incorporated in renewable energy systems in an economically and ecologically reasonable manner and what kind of charging infrastructure will be needed in the future.

-The Reiner Lemoine Institute was founded in 2010 by the Reiner Lemoine Foundation, which supports the Institute financially and otherwise, though we raise 90 percent of our research funding from external sources.
+The Reiner Lemoine Institute was founded in 2010 by the Reiner Lemoine Foundation, which supports the Institute financially, though we raise 90 percent of our research funding from external sources.
 These consist largely of state, national, and European funding means as well as research contracts and consulting in the public sector, non-governmental organizations, and the private sector.

 After Reiner Lemoine passed away in 2006, the Reiner Lemoine Foundation continues the legacy of its namesake and founded the Reiner Lemoine Institute in 2006.